 Spraying water from the hose directly onto the areas where insects are heavy will help you manage your problem.
 Knockout roses are less susceptible to water spots than other roses, so you will not damage them.

-Sprays of Neem oil or insecticidal soap offer some control.
-When spraying cover the underside of rose leaves for the best results.
+Sprays of soapy water, Neem oil, insecticidal soap and horticultural oils offer some control.
+When spraying, cover the underside of leaves for the best results.

 More On Caring For Knockouts

 Fertilize To Prevent Rose Bush Holes In Leaves

 Regularly fertilizing Knockout Rose is a fantastic way to ensure your plants stay healthy and strong.